ZHUI/paddlenlp_model_readme/OpenGVLab/InternVL2-4B/index.md

 ## Finetune

-SWIFT from ModelScope community has supported the fine-tuning (Image/Video) of InternVL, please check [this link](https://github.com/modelscope/swift/blob/main/docs/source_en/Multi-Modal/internvl-best-practice.md) for more details.
+SWIFT from paddlenlp.transformers community has supported the fine-tuning (Image/Video) of InternVL, please check [this link](https://github.com/modelscope/swift/blob/main/docs/source_en/Multi-Modal/internvl-best-practice.md) for more details.

 ## Deployment